Home » Posts tagged 'DOAJ'

 Tag Archives: DOAJ

-In the interest of full disclosure, here are the finances for DOAJ between 2013 and 2021, with the figures for 2020 and 2021 estimated.
+In the interest of full disclosure, here are the finances for DOAJ between 2013 and 2021 (updated August 2022).

 At the end of December 2017, we published the financial statement for DOAJ including the anticipated figures for 2017.
 Here is the actual financial statement:

 DOAJ Financials 2013, 2014, 2015, 2016 and, 2017 actual

 All finances are disclosed in full at the Companies House web site.